Janie Fricke: Early life

 Jane Marie Fricke was born in South Whitley, Indiana, United States, to parents Waldemar and Phyllis Fricke.
 Both her parents had an appreciation for music.
 Her father taught her to play the guitar, while her mother taught her the piano.
 Her mother often brought home sheet music that Fricke would play and sing.
 "All I ever wanted to do was sing," she told author Sheree Homer in 2019.
 Fricke also performed outside the home at school functions.
 Inspired by folk artists Joan Baez and Judy Collins, Fricke also performed at local coffeehouses with her guitar.
 After high school, Fricke attended Indiana University Bloomington.
 While at college, Fricke joined the student performance group the Singing Hoosiers.
 The group performed nationally and internationally.
 Following a rehearsal, she saw an advertisement that was looking for singers who could record commercial jingles.
 Fricke eventually took the position and later performed commercial jingles for national advertisement campaigns including Red Lobster.
-In 1972, Fricke graduated from Indiana University with a Bachelor's degree in elementary education.
+In 1972, Fricke graduated from Indiana University with a bachelor's degree in elementary education.

 Career

 1972–1979: Background singing and early releases at Columbia Records

 In 1972, Fricke moved to Los Angeles, California, in hopes of finding work as a background singer for recording studios.
-She found limited opportunities in California but did win a talent contest.
+She found limited opportunities in California, but did win a talent contest.
 Watching the contest that day was a country music producer who offered Fricke a secretarial job if she moved to Nashville, Tennessee.
 Fricke accepted and moved to Nashville in 1975.
-While working as a secretary, she auditioned for The Lea Jane Singers, a singing quartet that added background vocals to Nashville recording sessions.
+While working as a secretary, she auditioned for the Lea Jane Singers, a singing quartet who added background vocals to Nashville recording sessions.
 Fricke joined the quartet and sang soprano.

-During the mid 1970s, Fricke appeared on more than 5,000 records as part of The Lea Jane Singers.
-She also made an estimated one hundred thousand dollars per year.
+During the mid-1970s, Fricke appeared on more than 5,000 records as part of the Lea Jane Singers, making an estimated $100,000 per year.
 The quartet added backing vocals to the sessions of artists like Lynn Anderson, Elvis Presley and Tanya Tucker.
-In 1976, Fricke recorded a solo background vocal to Johnny Duncan's top five country hit "Stranger".
+In 1976, Fricke recorded a solo background vocal to Johnny Duncan's top-five country hit "Stranger".
 Fricke was not credited on the single's release, but her solo interested radio listeners and disc jockeys.
-She also sang background on several more Duncan records including "Thinkin' of a Rendezvous" and "It Couldn't Have Been Any Better".
-Her solo vocal got the attention of Columbia Records, who offered her a recording contract as a solo artist.
-However, Fricke was hesitant about becoming a solo artist and chose not to accept the offer right away.
+She also sang background on several more Duncan records, including "Thinkin' of a Rendezvous" and "It Couldn't Have Been Any Better".
+Her solo vocal got the attention of Columbia Records, which offered her a recording contract as a solo artist, but Fricke was hesitant about becoming a solo artist and chose not to accept the offer right away.
 After consulting friends for advice, Fricke accepted the contract and signed with Columbia in 1977.